wisniewskikr/chrisblog-it-cloud/spring-cloud/security/springcloud-springboot3-gateway-secured-both/README.md

 ##### Goal
 The goal of this project is to present how to use **Keycloak** to **secure** routing type **Gateway API** with usage **Java** programming language and **Spring Cloud** framework.
 Gateway API enables routing - mapping - from one route to another.

-Additionally an **email** from Keycloak is displayed in returned message.
+Additionally **both** parts are secured - routing and service.

 This chain of services consists of following applications:
 * **Service**: java REST API application which displays "Hello World!" text